Spearin/fccw-docs/docs/userguides/data-structures/file-xls-importexport-editing.md

 F. HQ Size: This is the same HQ size value found in the data editing information of Data Files.
 This represents the command level of the HQ, not the actual size of the HQ.

+!!! note
-**NOTE:** the “...” symbol for a platoon is 3 periods and **NOT** the ellipse symbol.
+    The “...” symbol for a platoon is 3 periods and **NOT** the ellipse symbol.
 Excel will auto correct this if you do not change it in the Options/Proofing/Autocorrect Settings.
 Find the Ellipse correction, highlight it and then delete it.

 G. Icon Type: This is an internal value, and it should not be changed.
 If you are adding new units, you will want to add this in and try to match existing values seen in the scenario.
 For example, if you add and new Tank Company, you will want to use the “itTank” reference.